lathoub/Arduino-USBMIDI/README.md

 {
    MIDI.read();
 ```
-will create a instance named `usbMIDI` and is by default connected to cable number 0 - and listens to incoming MIDI on channel 1.
+will create a instance named `MIDI` (transport instance named `__usbMIDI`) and is by default connected to cable number 0 - and listens to incoming MIDI on channel 1.

 ### Modified
 ```cpp